 The chemistry program is designed to provide students with a broad and up-to-date education in rapidly growing areas.
-The program seeks to prepare students for excellence in graduate schools and employments in research institutes, industries, government and teaching.
-The program allows students to pursue the industrial, pharmaceutical or environmental chemistry tracks.
+The program seeks to prepare students for excellence in graduate school and employments in research institutes, industry, government and teaching.
+The B.Sc. degree in chemistry stresses a solid foundation in the traditional areas of chemistry namely physical, inorganic, organic and analytical chemistry.
+The program has been designed to provide maximum flexibility to students and offer elective subjects in three specialized areas: Pharmaceutical, Industrial and Environmental.
+In addition, a strong emphasis is placed on laboratory and undergraduate research experience which will assist graduates throughout their career.Admission Requirements